 3. See Penguins at Ripley's Aquarium of the Smokies

-Even though Penguins live in the South Pole, instead of the North Pole with Santa and his merry Elves, Penguins are just the cold weather bird to see during the holidays!
+Though Penguins live in the South Pole, rather than the North Pole with Santa and his merry Elves, Penguins are just the cold weather bird to see during the holidays!

 4. Explore the National Park in Winter